 - If the image is in landscape orientation, decide if the image will be sufficiently large when printed that way (7 inches or 17.8 cm).
 If not, use an image editor to rotate the image prior to attaching it.

-- When you attach the image, enable the "Large image" checkbox and don't "optimize" the image, which reduces high-resolution images to more efficient resolutions.
+- When you attach the image, be sure to enable the "Large image" checkbox and don't "optimize" the image, which reduces high-resolution images to more efficient resolutions.

 - Attach the image to the primary object component.
 This "slot" is the only one that is allocated for use with a large image.